Brody-Lab/PulseInputDDM.jl/README.md

 # OK.
 I get it.
 How do I get started?

-I suggest you run this on scotty or spock, which already has Julia on it.
+I suggest you run this on spock, which already has Julia on it.

 Then you need to add this package by typing `Pkg.add(https://github.com/PrincetonUniversity/pulse_input_DDM/`.